slazav/mapsoft2-libs/read_words/Readme.md

  - If line_num parameter is not NULL, it should be initialized by 0,0 before the first call.
 Then starting line number of the first word and number of the last line read is returned there.
- - If lc parameter is true then all Latin characters are converted to lower case.
+ - If lc parameter is true then all Latin characters except ones protected by '\\ are converted to lower case.

 `std::vector<std::string> read_words(
    std::istream & ss, int line_num[] = NULL, const bool lc=false);`